-The faculty and administration of MU PA believe that a diverse student body enhances the educational opportunities for all students and is beneficial to the profession at large.
+The faculty and administration of MU PA believe that a diverse student body enhances educational opportunities for all students and is beneficial to the profession at large.
 Students with an existing or newly diagnosed disability who wish to establish accommodations must contact the Office of Disability Services (ODS) at ODS@marquette.edu.
 Candidates may seek to document a disability and request reasonable accommodation at any time before or after matriculation.
 Candidates must follow the procedures of the ODS to document the existence and nature of the disability.
 Marquette ODS and PA will engage in an interactive process with the student to determine the necessity and reasonableness of the requested accommodation.
-Students may voluntarily share disability information with the program to best identify a reasonable accommodation.
-Once the need for and availability of a reasonable accommodation.
+Students may voluntarily share disability information with the program to best identify reasonable accommodation.
 Once the need for and availability of a reasonable accommodation has been established, the ODS and the student will engage in an interactive process to determine the reasonableness of the requested accommodation.
-Some standard accommodations are communicated to faculty through an accommodation letter; non-standard or uniquely applied accommodations may require additional coordination, and will be specified in written communication between ODS, the student, and appropriate program administrators.
+Some standard accommodations are communicated to faculty through an accommodation letter; non-standard or uniquely applied accommodations may require additional coordination, and will be specified in written communication between ODS. the student, and appropriate program administrators.
 It is the student's responsibility to request clarification of, or adjustments to, the accommodations they have been granted.